Commercial and Residential Glass Installer and Manufacturer Resource

 The largest difference between coated and non-coated glass is they interact with the sun.
 Coated windows reflect the sun’s energy, thereby preventing heat buildup inside a property.

-The more panels of glass in a window, the better job it does against the sun and its damaging rays.
-In this respect, triple-paned windows are better than double-paned windows.
+The more panels of glass in a window, the better it is at blocking the sun's damaging rays.

 Double-paned and triple-paned windows are both durable, but the more glass panels in a window, the greater its durability.
 In this respect, triple-paned windows are better suited for areas more prone to natural disasters – such as hurricanes and tornados –than their double-paned window counterparts.